Furnaces represent 26% of the average home's utility bill.

 If your furnace has failed and you're in a hurry, tell your HVAC contractor whether you plan to tighten up the envelope, seal the ducts and, if so, how.

 Sign up for an LCAN B4UBuy workshop.

 With the help of your HVAC contractor, you'll need to choose between various options:

 Most Louisville homes and small businesses have a gas-fired, forced air furnace.
-Replacement models should be "closed combustion, condensing units."
+New gas models should be "two-staged, closed combustion, condensing units."